appyform/appyform.github.io/_posts/2014-8-5-how-to-build-startup-in-10-weeks.md

 ---
 layout: post
-title: How (not) to build a tech startup in 10 weeks, by yourself
+title: How (not) to build a tech startup in 10 weeks
 ---

-Now that I have built AppyForm in about 10 weeks, I can't wait to look back and let the thoughts sink in, to recollect the events that have happened in this short time window and share, well, whatever I could, from this experience.
+Now that AppyForm has gone live, I can't wait to look back and let the thoughts sink in, to recollect what I have learnt, and how you could also build your startup in 10 weeks.
+Or in 5, if you could avoid the mistakes that I made.
+Some do it in a weekend.

+## Built a startup?
+Seriously

-Before we move on, I have to confess that the title is ~~a little~~ misleading.
+But before we move on, I want to confess that the title is <del>a little</del> misleading.

-Yes, I have spent about 10 weeks to develope AppyForm, and it has gone to a stage of private-beta by the end of this effort.
+Yes, I have spent about 10 weeks to develop AppyForm, and it has gone to a stage of private-beta by the end of this effort.
 But has a startup been ***built***?
-In fact, will it be ever built?
-I mean, done?
-Development completed?
-Probably not.
-Please, don't fool yourself.
+In fact, will it ever be built?
+I mean, development done?
+Mission accomplished?
+No. Please, don't fool yourself.

-Let me share how I got to the start of a startup in 10 weeks.
+It's more like getting to the end of a beginning.
+How did I do that...

-## So you want to build a startup?
+## Do you want to build a startup?

-Am I correct o assume that you are contemplating, or have contemplated in the past, the idea of building a start-up?
+If you are contemplating, or have contemplated in the past, the idea of building a startup, stop.

-Stop.
 Stop right here and ask yourself why you want to do it, because..

 > ...half of the companies (startups) are silly, and you know two-thirds of them are going to go bankrupt...

-Who dare say that about the almighty startups of today?
-About Facebook, Whatsapp, and so many other wonderful things?
+Who dares to say such things about the almighty startups?
+About Facebook, Whatsapp, and so many other wonderful companies that have created jobs and wonderful creations that people love?

 That guys's name is *[Bill Gates](http://techcrunch.com/2014/03/14/bill-gates-its-ok-if-half-of-silicon-valley-startups-are-silly/)*.

 Why would he say that?
 Probably because it's true.
-And I guess that means the odds of good fortune
+And it means that the odds of building a startup and making a fortune as a result of that are very much dim.

+## If you believe in your startup product/service

+The schedule of my 10 weeks goes like this,

+- 1st week -
+- 2nd week -

-## Schedule
+## My lessons learnt

-## In hindsight

 ### Things that seem difficult sometimes turn out to be easy

-Yes.
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).

 ### Things that seem easy could take hours, or days, or weeks

+"It will take X (amount of time)".
+No it won't.
+It will take 2X, 3X, or 10X.

+### Analysis paralysis = Bad

+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).
+(text to put in here).

 ### Remember why you wanted to build it

-### Analysis paralysis = Bad

-It will be done.

-Yes, one way or another, your challenges
+One way or another, your challenges will be overcome, the gap can be bridged.

 ## Epilogue

-So, that's how I built my startup in (about) 10 weeks.
-Perhaps this will inspire you to  that's how it shouldn't have been done.
+So, that's something I have learnt in my startup building exercise.
+What do you think?
+Agreed?
+Disagreed?
+Inspired?
+Disgusted?
+Let me know in comments below.